-Woodland describes a vegetation type dominated by woody trees and tall shrub species, forming an intermittent canopy over a variety of low shrubs and a variable grassy ground layer.
+Woodland describes a vegetation type dominated by woody trees and tall scrub species, forming a continuous canopy over a variety of low shrubs and a variable grassy ground layer.
 Some woodlands may not consist of any shrub canopy, and may only form a canopy over annual or perennial grasslands.
 The understory of woodlands is directly related to the density of the woodland and the cover of its canopy.
 Typically, if a woodland is dense, then the understory species are few, and this is a result of shading by the woodland canopy.
 The woodland plant communities observed at Lyons Canyon Ranch include Juglans californica Alliance (California Walnut Woodland), Quercus agrifolia Alliance (Coast Live Oak Woodland), and Quercus lobata Alliance (Valley Oak Woodland), which are discussed below.
-Woodland occupies approximately 40.54 acres of the project site.